phalcon-orphanage/docs/en/forms.md

     object $entity = null
 ): bool
 ```
 Validates the form.
 The first element is the data that has been provided by the user.
 This is usually the `$_POST` array.

-There is an optional `entity` parameter, which, if passed, will be populated by the user input after all validations and filtering have been completed.
+The second optional parameter is `entity` (object).
+If passed, internally the component will call `bind()` which will:
+- Loop through the passed `data`
+- Check if the element from the `data` exists (with the same name) in the `entity`
+- If yes, check the form's whitelist array.
+If the element exists there, it will not be changed
+- The value of the element (from the `data` array) will be sanitized based on the defined filters (if any)
+- Call any setters on the `entity` if present
+- Assign the value to the property with the same name on the `entity`.

+Once the `bind()` process finishes, the modified `entity` will be passed in the `beforeValidation` event (if events are enabled) and after that all the validators will be called on the form using the modified `entity` object.

+> **NOTE**: Passing an `entity` object will result in the object being modified by the user input as described above.
+If you do not wish this behavior, you can clone the entity before passing it, so as to keep a copy of the original object
+{: .alert .alert-info }

 ```php
 <?php